Military history of the Jin dynasty and the Sixteen Kingdoms: Northern Wei

 Northern Wei, a successor state of Dai, was the first of the Northern and Southern dynasties.
 It was founded by Tuoba Gui, posthumously Emperor Daowu of Northern Wei, in 386.

-From 388–9, he established dominion over the Kumoxi, Jieru, and Tutulin in the east.
+From 388–9, he established dominion over the Kumo Xi, Jieru, and Tutulin in the east.
 From 390–1, he defeated the Gaoju, Yuange, Helan, Gexi, Getulin, Chinu, and Chufu north of the Yellow River.
 From 391–2, he defeated the Xiongnu south of the Yellow River.

 In the summer of 395, the heir apparent of Later Yan, Murong Bao, attacked Northern Wei.
 Tuoba Gui chose not to confront him head on and fled west across the Yellow River, leaving the east undefended.
 When Murong Bao reached the east bank of the Yellow River, a series of protracted skirmished occurred, lasting until winter.
 At that point Murong Bao started to retreat, but Tuoba Gui overtook him with a column of cavalry at Canhe Slope, northwest of modern Horinger.
 The entire Yan army was taken by surprise and routed on 8 December 395.
 Murong Chui led another invasion into Northern Wei territory in 396 and defeated an army near Pingcheng, but the offensive came to an abrupt halt when he grew ill and died.
 The momentum reversed and Northern Wei armies captured Bing Province in the fall, Zhongshan in 397, and Ye city in 398.

 Tuoba Gui died in 409 and was succeeded by his son, Tuoba Si, posthumously Emperor Mingyuan of Northern Wei.
 Tuoba Si was heavily involved in Chinese poetry and literature and lacked the martial drive of his predecessor.
 Under his reign, there were two campaigns against the Rouran to the north.

 Tuoba Si died in 423 and was succeeded by his son Tuoba Tao, posthumously Emperor Taiwu of Northern Wei.
 Tuoba Tao was the polar opposite of his father.
 According to Sima Guang, the heir of Tuoba Si was courageous and stalwart, often leading the charge in assaulting heavily defended cities, and acted indifferently towards the sight of death.
 In 426 he attacked the kingdom of Xia, taking Chang'an and Tongwancheng in 427.
 However Chang'an was retaken the next year.
 In 430 Northern Wei took Luoyang from the Liu Song dynasty, conquered Northern Yan in 436, and Northern Liang in 439.
 Thus ended the Sixteen Kingdoms.